Vertical Scale & Horizontal Scaling – Pros, Cons & Use Cases

 The major downsides of horizontal scaling are the required effort and risks of failure.
 Significant architecture planning on both the application and infrastructure levels.
 Additionally, this is one of those “must be done right to be done at all” type of ventures.
 Here are some primary considerations:

-• Application Architectures: Many monolithic applications hide operational inefficiencies that are major blockers to horizontal scaling.
+- Application Architectures: Many monolithic applications hide operational inefficiencies that are major blockers to horizontal scaling.
 It’s a subtle area but can easily backfire.
+We wrote a dedicated insight on this topic: Software Architecture & Scaling: How does the quality of your software builds impact the ability to scale?

 Horizontal scaling systems significantly increase complexity and have a great many moving parts.
 There are no shortcuts, and if it’s not done correctly the results can be catastrophic.